fullscreen-triangle/morphine/docs/REVOLUTIONARY_ARCHITECTURE.md

-# The Revolutionary Architecture: Spectacular + Morphine + Marketplace
+# The Revolutionary Architecture: Spectacular + Morphine + Marketplace + Universal Knowledge Overlay

 ## The Paradigm Shift

 This isn't just another sports betting platform or biomechanical analysis tool.
-We've created a **revolutionary self-improving AI ecosystem** that turns user engagement into the highest quality training data possible, PLUS a **marketplace for biomechanical intelligence** where expertise becomes tradeable assets.
+We've created a **revolutionary self-improving AI ecosystem** that turns user engagement into the highest quality training data possible, PLUS a **marketplace for biomechanical intelligence** where expertise becomes tradeable assets, PLUS **the world's first universal knowledge overlay system** where any expert's insights can enhance any compatible video content globally.

 ## The Multi-Dimensional Value Creation Loop